Azure/azure-sdk-for-net/CONTRIBUTING.md

 ### Adding a new GA'ed library
 To include add a new GA'ed library in the `ApiCompatVerification` target, add a package reference for the library to the `ApiCompat.csproj` file.
 You will also need to include the latest GA version of the library in [eng/Packages.Data.props](https://github.com/Azure/azure-sdk-for-net/blob/master/eng/Packages.Data.props).
+Finally, include the `ApiCompat.csproj` in your solution so that the project will get automatically restored in Visual Studio.

 ### Releasing a new version of a GA'ed libary
 Since the [eng/Packages.Data.props](https://github.com/Azure/azure-sdk-for-net/blob/master/eng/Packages.Data.props) is currently maintained manually, you will need to update the version number for your library in this file when releasing a new version.